Degree of Comparison forms an important part of the English Language section of various competitive exams.

 - She has less milk than he has.

 - She has the least amount of milk.

 Check other relevant English language topics given below-

 For more English language topics discussing concepts, rules, lists and uses of General English for competitive exams, check the linked page.

 |For comprehensive preparation of various Government exams, check the links for assistance|

-The degree of adjectives, positive, comparative and superlative degrees are given below in the list format.
+The degree of adjectives, positive, comparative and superlative are given below in the list format.
 Candidates can go through the degrees of comparison list and download the PDF which also gives the rules of degrees of comparison.

 |Degrees Of Comparison List|